BEST Christian Homeschool Curriculum Packages Reviewed (2020)

 Accelerated Christian Education (ACE or ACE paces) is another Christian homeschooling curriculum that’s been around for a long time.
 Students can study at their own ‘pace’ using this program, and this is what differentiates ACE from other programs.
 ACE Ministries said this about their program:

 Students who are more skilled may progress at a faster rate or may accelerate in the areas of their academic strengths.
 Slower students are encouraged to do their best but are able to work at their levels of proficiency and proceed as they are capable.

-As far as home education styles go, ACE seems to be modeled after the traditional education model.
+As far as home education styles go, ACE seems to be modelled after the traditional education model.